adeepbiswas/VirtualTryOn-GANs/README.md

 Please note that you might need to adjust the paths in the scripts according to your local setup.

 # Additional Information
-For more information about the project, please refer to the index.html file.
-This webpage provides detailed information about the project's motivation, prior work, idea, methodology, results, conclusion, future directions, and references.
+For more information about the project, please refer to https://ishita-cmu.github.io/ This webpage provides detailed information about the project's motivation, prior work, idea, methodology, results, conclusion, future directions, and references.

 # License
 This project is licensed under the MIT License.